• Skip to primary navigation

 2. Follow your industry.
 An awareness of what’s happening in your industry enables you to plan, respond and adapt.
 Is your product subject to seasonal creep?
 Do you need to start promoting it earlier?

 3. Stay flexible.
 A well-scheduled plan makes marketing easy but even the best laid schemes can go awry.
 Weather, current events or other hot button issues sometimes require a deviation from the plan.
-Do you a handy backup?
+Do you have a handy backup?

 LET’s WORK TOGETHER